 History of the SchoolSUB MENU

-Port Regis School is now synonymous with the mansion in which many of the boarders live, known historically as Motcombe House.
+- Port Regis School is now synonymous with the Mansion building, known historically as Motcombe House.

-After becoming co-educational, Port Regis very quickly became one of the most successful prep schools in England and embarked on an ambitious programme of development.
+- After becoming co-educational, Port Regis embarked on an ambitious programme of development.
 HRH Princess Anne opened the Jowett Sports Hall in 1980 and ten years later Queen Elizabeth II opened Queen’s Hall.
 Since that time the school has added astro turf pitches, the Farrington Music School and the Upward Academic Centre to its estate.

 It’s difficult to find fault with Port Regis.Good Schools Guide